A Unified Hard-Constraint Framework for Solving Geometrically Complex PDEs: Methodology

 \subsection{A Unified Hard-Constraint Framework}

-\modify{With the parameterization of a neural network, Eq.~\eqref{eq_hc_robin} can represent any function in $\gamma_i$, as long as the function satisfies the BC (see Eq.~\eqref{eq:bc_after_extra_field}).
+With the parameterization of a neural network, Eq.~\eqref{eq_hc_robin} can represent any function defined on $\gamma_i$, as long as the function satisfies the BC (see Eq.~\eqref{eq:bc_after_extra_field}).
 Since our problem domain contains multiple boundaries, we need to combine the general solutions corresponding to each boundary $\gamma_i$ to achieve an overall approximation.
-Hence, we construct our ansatz as follows}
+Hence, we construct our ansatz (for each $1\le j \le n$ \emph{separately}) as follows: